Aniruddha-Deb/Jukebox/README.md

 ## Bugs

 The slider thumb in low-res phones (such as my samsung gt-i9060) is misplaced.
-This does not occur in hi-res phones (oneplus 2, moto x) and needs to be fixed
+This does not occur in hi-res phones (oneplus 2, moto x) and needs to be fixed.
+Also, the slider/timebar does not get updated when the service is playing as the player object in the service, for some reason, returns null.

 ## TODOs

-Make a service which plays the music when the activity is stopped and the screen is locked.
+Refine the service by adding a notification to control/stop the service.
+Also, fix the aforementioned bugs